WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 Step 6: Upload the old WordPress files

-In this step, you’ll upload the WordPress core files that you downloaded in Step 1 to your new server.
-I’ll use the FileZilla FTP client to illustrate the process.
+In this step, you’ll upload the WordPress core files that you downloaded in Step 1 to your new server. we’ll use the FileZilla FTP client to illustrate the process.

 1. Connect to the server you’re migrating to on FileZilla.